realA10001986/Time-Circuits-Display/AddOns.md

 ## Rotary Encoder

-A rotary encoder is, simply put, a turnable knob.
-On the TCD, rotary encoders can be used for speed and/or audio volume.
+A rotary encoder is a sensor that converts the physical rotation or position of a shaft into electrical signals or, simply put, a turnable knob.
+The TCD supports rotary encoders for adjusting speed and/or audio volume.

 The firmware currently supports the
 - [Adafruit 4991](https://www.adafruit.com/product/4991)/[5880](https://www.adafruit.com/product/5880),
 - [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) (or [here](https://www.elecrow.com/i2cencoder-v2-1.html)) and
 - [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html)

 i2c rotary encoders.
-For the Adafruit and the DuPPa, I recommend buying the PCBs without an actual encoder and soldering on a Bourns PEC11R-42xxy-S0024.
+For the Adafruit and the DuPPa, I recommend buying the PCBs without an encoder and soldering on a Bourns PEC11R-42xxy-S0024.

 Up to two rotary encoders can be connected, one for speed, one for volume.